echlo/hummingbird-js/README.md

 ## Synopsis

 Hummingbird is a binary serialization format.
-See the project page for more details and format specification.
+See the [spec](https://github.com/echlo/hummingbird) for details and format specification.

 ## Code Example